AlicePagano/iQuHack/README.md

 # Spinning carousel quantum memory

-The aim of this project is to reproduce a quantum memory on the $5$-qubit QuTech device stardom.
-However, the approach we decided to follow is not implementable in the real hardware at the moment, since it requires intermediate measurement.
-We so decided to simulate the device specific using qiskit density matrix simulator.
+Our goal is to reproduce a quantum memory on the $5$-qubit QuTech device stardom.
+However, the approach we decided to follow is not implementable in the hardware at the moment since it requires intermediate measurement.
+We so decided to simulate the device-specific using qiskit density matrix simulator.
 The work is inspired by [this paper](https://www.nature.com/articles/nature14270) and [this other paper](https://arxiv.org/pdf/2102.06132.pdf).
 However, they missed the flow of the music!
 Here we report the topology of stardom:
 <p align="center">